aidanmelen/terraform-aws-eks-auth/README.md

 }
 ```

-Please see [examples/complete](examples/complete) for more information.
+Please see the [complete example](examples/complete) for more information.

 ## Patch ConfigMap